twinstar6980/Twinning.Documentation/english/installation.md

 12. At this point, all installation steps have been completed and the tool can be launched from the terminal command line or by opening the application directly.

 	> @ `Windows` \
-	> You can launch the tool directly by double-clicking on the launch script `launch*.cmd` in the home directory, or by dragging and dropping a file object onto it and releasing it.\
+	> You can launch the tool directly by double-clicking on the launch script `launch.cmd` in the home directory, or by dragging and dropping a file object onto it and releasing it.\
 	> If the `Forwarder` module is installed, you can see `⌈ TwinStar ToolKit - Forwarder ⌋` in the right-click menu item of any file or directory, and use it to quickly forward file objects to the tool.\
-	> If the `Helper` module is installed, you can use the `Resource Forwarder` in it for faster forwarding, or you can use the `Command Sender` to visually select the desired method and edit the arguments.
+	> If the `Assistant Plus` module is installed, you can use the `Resource Forwarder` in it for faster forwarding, or you can use the `Command Sender` to visually select the desired method and edit the arguments.

 	> @ `Macintosh` \
 	> If the `Forwarder` module is installed, you can see `⌈ TwinStar ToolKit - Forwarder ⌋` in the right-click menu item of any file or directory, and use it to quickly forward file objects to the tool.

 	> @ `Android` \
 	> If the `Forwarder` module is installed, you can see `⌈ TwinStar ToolKit - Forwarder ⌋` can in the file sharing list of the system or third-party file manager, and through which file objects can be quickly forwarded to the tool.\
-	> Due to the limitations of the Android system, the forwarder cannot directly obtain the absolute path of the forwarded file, but passes the Content URI of the forwarded file to the Shell GUI as a command argument for its startup, and the Shell GUI will try to parse the Content URI.
+	> Due to the limitations of the Android system, the forwarder cannot directly obtain the absolute path of the forwarded file, but passes the Content URI of the forwarded file to the `Assistant` as a command argument for its startup, and the `Assistant` will try to parse the Content URI.
 See [Android Content URI processing strategy](./question.md#Android-Content-URI-processing-strategy) for details.

 ## External programs